The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: simulation

 \subsubsection{AGN Feedback}

-\astrid\ adopts two-mode AGN feedback: high accretion mode (or thermal feedback) and low accretion mode (or kinetic feedback).
+\astrid\ adopts two-mode AGN feedback: high-accretion mode (or thermal feedback) and low-accretion mode (or kinetic feedback).
 The low-accretion mode is activated at $z=2.3$ and is implemented for BHs with $f_{\rm Edd}<\chi_{\rm thr}$.
 The high-accretion mode is applied to BHs with $f_{\rm Edd}\geq \chi_{\rm thr}$ for $z\leq 2.3$, and the entire BH population for $z>2.3$ \footnote{When the high-accretion mode is activated at $z=2.3$, only 543 MBHs are found to be in the kinetic feedback regime.
-Among them, 127 have masses $M_{\rm BH}\geq10^{8}$~\Msun, which is less than 4\% of the total MBHs population above this mass threshold in \astrid\ at the same redshift.
+Among them, 127 have masses $M_{\rm BH}\geq10^{8}$~\Msun, which is $<4\%$ of the total MBHs population above this mass threshold in \astrid\ at the same redshift.
 This suggests that the low-accretion mode plays a negligible role at $z\gtrsim 2.3$.}.
 The Eddington threshold $\chi_{\rm thr}$ is dependent on the BH mass:

 where $M_{\rm crit}=5\times 10^{8}\,h^{-1}$~\Msun\ is the critical mass for AGN feedback.